vtellez/MailTrack/README.md

 Official website
 ------------------

-You can find more info about this project at http://seguimiento.org.es/
+You can find more info about this project at http://mailtrack.info/

 Documentation
 ------------------

-You can find this project's documentation at http://seguimiento.org.es/doc/
+You can find this project's documentation at http://mailtrack.info/doc/

 Thanks
 ---------------

-Seguimiento is possible thanks to the following projects:
+MailTrack is possible thanks to the following projects:

 * [CodeIgniter](http://codeigniter.com)
 * [jQuery](http://jquery.com)